great-lakes-ai-lab/.github/profile/README.md

 - Submit your work following the guidelines outlined in [link to submission guidelines].

 ### Community Engagement
-- Join discussions and share ideas in our research-focused community forums or seminars.
+- Join discussions and share ideas in our research-focused community forums or seminars (coming soon).
-- Participate in workshops or conferences organized by our institute.
+- Participate in workshops or conferences organized by our institute (coming soon).

 ### Data and Resource Contributions
 - Share datasets, tools, or resources that could benefit the research community.